Great Schools

 Much Better Representation

 Our six local city councils each voted unanimously to put this proposition on the ballot because they recognized it would enable much better representation on important issues, increase funding at our schools, and facilitate lower taxes.
-The new school district will be strong, stable and efficient, as the sixth largest in Utah and larger than 99% of districts nationally.

 We’ve Become Too Big and Disconnected